10.1 Academic Freedom and Responsibility

 Academic freedom and responsibility apply to teaching, research, and creative activity, and assigned service.

-A. Non-unit Faculty shall be free to:
+A. Non-unit Faculty (including part-time adjuncts and out-of-unit) shall be free to:

 B. Non-unit Faculty shall have the responsibility to:

 - Objectively and skillfully present a variety of scholarly opinions on the subject matter.

 - Be forthright and honest in the pursuit and communication of scientific and scholarly knowledge.

 - Respect students, staff, and colleagues and not exploit students for private advantage.

 - Respect the integrity of the evaluation process with regard to students, staff, and colleagues, so that it reflects their true merit.